Skip to main content

 • Total Tokens in Pool: The amount of tokens deposited into the pool for the position's underlying token

-• Hourly Borrow Rate: The base rate for the hourly borrow fees (0.008% at the time of writing)
+• Hourly Borrow Rate: The base rate for the hourly borrow fees (calculation shown below)

 • Position Size: The size (USD) of the leveraged position